chec/cli/README.md

   --utc  Display timestamps in UTC timezone instead of the local timezone

 DESCRIPTION
-  Communicates with Chec.io to get full log information for the given log ID
+  Communicates with  to get full log information for the given log ID
 ```

 _See code: [src/commands/log.js](https://github.com/chec/cli/blob/v1.0.0-beta1/src/commands/log.js)_

 ## `chec login`

-Log into your Chec.io account
+Log into your Chec account

 ```
 USAGE